HSBC Bank Malta plc 2014 Interim Directors’ Statement

 HSBC Holdings plc, the parent company of the HSBC Group, is headquartered in London.
-The Group serves customers worldwide from around 6,600 offices in 80 countries and territories in Europe, Hong Kong, Rest of Asia-Pacific, North and Latin America, and the Middle East and North Africa.
-With assets of US$2,723bn at 30 September 2013, the HSBC Group is one of the world’s largest banking and financial services organisations.
+The Group serves customers worldwide from over 6,300 offices in 75 countries and territories in Europe, Asia, North and Latin America, and the Middle East and North Africa.
+With assets of US$2,758bn at 31 March 2014, HSBC is one of the world’s largest banking and financial services organisations.

 Cutting congestion lifts growth